 Jeffrey Lemkin is a marketer, business writer, book collector, food blogger and Clarion West’s Secretary.
 He has been a speculative fiction fan for more than a half century and currently lives on Camano Island with his wife and cat, both of whom tolerate him.

 Tod McCoy is a Clarion West alumnus whose work has appeared in AntipodeanSF, Qarrtsiluni.com, the.gloaming magazine, and the anthology Bronies: For the Love of Ponies.
 He runs Hydra House, a small press dedicated to publishing West Coast science fiction and fantasy.
 He serves as the board’s Vice Chair.

 Vicki Saunders is a writer, editor, and graphic designer who attended Clarion West in 2009.
-She serves as the board’s Vice Chair and Clarion West’s Art Director.
+She serves as the board’s Chair and Clarion West’s Art Director.

 Nisi Shawl is the James Tiptree, Jr. Award-winning author of the story collection Filter House and the forthcoming novel Everfair.
 She attended Clarion West in 1992.